withLinda/LinkedIn-profile-scraper-extended/README.md

 > ⚠️ **Heads-up:** LinkedIn frequently adjusts their UI and Voyager endpoints.
 Behaviour can break without warning.
 If something stops working, pull the latest build or open an issue.
 >
 > 📝 **Scope:** Targets **search results** and enriches profiles where possible (About, Experience, Education, Skills, Programming Languages, Licenses & Certs, Volunteering, Organizations).
-Full profile scrapes are out of scope.

 ---

 ## Features